Women in China

 Women in China make up approximately 49% of the population.
 (Note: For statistical purposes, the data for China do not include those for Hong Kong and Macau.
 Data exclude 2.3 million servicemen, 4.65 million persons with permanent resident status difficult to define, and 0.12 per cent undercount based on the post enumeration survey.)
-In modern China, the lives of women have changed significantly due to the late Qing dynasty reforms, the changes of the Republican period, the Chinese Civil War, and the rise of the People's Republic of China (PRC).
+In modern China, the lives of women have changed significantly due to the late Qing dynasty reforms, the changes of the Republican period, the Chinese Civil War, and the People's Republic of China.
 Like women in many other cultures, women in China have been historically oppressed.
-For thousands of years, women in China lived under the patriarchal social order characterized by the Confucius teaching of "filial piety".
+For thousands of years, women in China lived under the patriarchal social order characterized by the Confucian teaching of "filial piety".

-Achievement of women's liberation has been on the agenda of the Chinese Communist Party (CCP) since the beginning of the PRC.
-Following the Chinese Communist Revolution in 1949, Chairman Mao Zedong replaced the common use of the term "女人" [nüren] with "妇女" [funü] as he famously said "妇女 [funü] 能顶半边天" (Women hold up half the sky). "妇女" [funü] is a term for labouring women, which signifies the revolutionary role that women play in the liberation of China.
-The first celebration of "妇女节" (International Women's Day) immediately after the establishment of CCP consolidated the representational strategies associated with "妇女" [funü].
+Achievement of women's liberation has been an agenda of the Chinese Communist Party (CCP) since the 1949 proclamation of the People's Republic of China.
+Following the Chinese Communist Revolution, Mao Zedong replaced the common use of the term "女人" [nüren] with "妇女" [funü] as he famously said "妇女能顶半边天" (Women hold up half the sky). "妇女" [funü] is a term for labouring women, which signifies the revolutionary role that women play in the liberation of China.
+The first celebration of "妇女节" (International Women's Day) in 1950 consolidated the representational strategies associated with the labouring women concept.

 During the Mao era, many policies were carried out to promote gender equality.
-The New Marriage Law passed on May 1, 1950 outlawed forced marriage and concubinage.
+The New Marriage Law passed on May 1, 1950, outlawed forced marriage and concubinage.
 The last few regional practices of foot-binding died out, with the last case of foot-binding reported in 1957.
 The Great Leap Forward, while focusing on improving total productivity, created work opportunities for women.
 However, they still remained as peripheral roles and rarely climbed up to positions of decision-making.
 The representation of women as "iron women" who worked restlessly in workplaces dismissed the unalleviated domestic burden that women were still forced to take and homogenized the individuality of women.
+Women are systematically underrepresented in Chinese politics.

 In contemporary China, although women's rights in China have improved tremendously, women still suffer a lower status compared with men.
 Under CCP general secretary Xi Jinping, the gains of women have dropped compared to previous leaders.
-After witnessing the growing feminist movements in China, the general secretaryship of Xi shut down many activist NGOs and censored feminist platforms.
-Feminism has been viewed by pro-government nationalists as a toxic Western ideology.
+After witnessing growing feminist movements in China, the Chinese government shut down many activist NGOs, detained feminists, and censored feminist platforms.
+Feminism has increasingly been viewed by many pro-government nationalists as a Western ideology.
 Xi Jinping has promoted pro-natalist policies and encouraged women to "actively foster a new type of marriage and childbearing culture."
+Abortion and divorce in China have been increasingly restricted in the 2020s.